DylanMeeus/springboot_jwt_blog/_posts/2016-07-13-announcing-auth0-partners-program.markdown

 Through collaborative partnerships, Auth0 partners can leverage our industry leading tools and expertise to deliver proven solutions to their customers.

-{% include tweet_quote.html quote_text="Auth0 partners can leverage our industry leading tools and expertise to deliver proven solutions to their customers.
+{% include tweet_quote.html quote_text="Auth0 partners can leverage our industry leading tools and expertise.
 Join today!" %}

 ## Why a Partners Program?